Class teacher: Miss Potter

-RE will be taught in a block week towards the end of the term and focuses on the festival of Christmas.
-The children will look at the Nativity Story and explore the idea that God sent Jesus to earth.
-They will also be reflecting on the gifts which were brought to Him, as well as thinking about what they would give the baby Jesus and why.
+RE will be taught in a block week towards the end of the term and focuses on the Easter Story.
+The children will examine the idea of why Jesus was welcomed like a king by the crowds on Palm Sunday.
+They will also be thinking about why Jesus is so special to Christians, as well as the importance of religious symbols.